-Bicycles are welcome at camp; however, riders must adhere to the camp speed limit of 10 mph and wear a helmet at all times.
+Bicycles are welcome at camp; however, riders must adhere to the camp speed limit of 10 mph and always wear a helmet.
 The buddy system is mandatory to ensure safety.
-Please park bicycles away from entrances and pathways to avoid blocking roads or paths.
+Please Park bicycles away from entrances and pathways to avoid blocking roads or paths.
 Pedestrians always have the right of way.
 Bells are useful on the trails.